Women are in a competition we never agreed to. We're all committed to mastering a sport we never chose to play.

 I can visualize the magazines full of slim bodies, societal bullshit standards being shoved down my throat.
 And as a result, I remember looking in the mirror and not seeing my body, but what that model was that I was not.

 I was never evaluated on my own, seen as my own person.
 I was and to this day am being compared to others.
 As a result, I'm comparing myself to others.
 It's exhausting, it can mentally and physically hurt.

 But above all, it's made me competitive in this strange game of beauty.
-If another woman is beautiful, suddenly she's won a few points and I'm losing the match.
+If another woman is beautiful, suddenly she's won a few points and I'm losing the game.
 It's all about making a comeback, redeeming my winning position.

 Women can be beautiful without it taking away from my beauty.

-They take my entire being, my essence, my identity and butcher it up into little parts and pick and choose what's hot or worthy, what part of me is valid.
+They take my entire being, my essence, my identity, and butcher it up into little parts and pick and choose what's hot or worthy, what part of me is valid.

 I'm not only my butt.

 I'm a writer, a cinematographer, a traveler.

 I tell jokes and sometimes they land.
 I'm a sister, a cat owner, a barista.